 Tom Cadbury (Royal Albert Memorial Museum, Exeter) is an Assistant Curator.
 His main focus is RAMM’s antiquities collection which covers local archaeology and history, numismatics and the archaeology of Egypt, the Mediterranean and Western Asia.
 As there are well over one million objects in the collection this keeps him busy!
 Read more (staff page).

-Rick Lawrence (Royal Albert Memorial Museum, Exeter) has responsibilities that include maintaining RAMM’s online presence, fostering a digital culture, collections database management, meeting digital targets, participating in local, national and international partnership projects and managing digital content for galleries and exhibitions.
-My role also covers strategic and project planning, plus contributing to the business plan and evaluation.
+Rick Lawrence (Royal Albert Memorial Museum, Exeter) had responsibilities that included maintaining RAMM’s online presence, fostering a digital culture, collections database management, meeting digital targets, participating in local, national and international partnership projects and managing digital content for galleries and exhibitions.
+His role also covered strategic and project planning, plus contributing to the business plan and evaluation.
 Read more (staff page).
 We are very sad that Rick died in autumn 2021.

-Dr. Massimo Rospocher (PI) , completed his PhD at the European University Institute (EUI), is currently a full-time Researcher at the Italian-German Historical Institute (Trento).
+Dr. Massimo Rospocher (PI, FBK-ISIG), completed his PhD at the European University Institute (EUI), is currently a full-time Researcher at the Italian-German Historical Institute (Trento).
 He is a cultural historian of early modern Europe and his research focuses on the ways in which political communication occurred in urban public spaces (e.g. markets, streets, and squares) through the interaction of different media.
 Read more (staff page).

-Dr. Enrico Valseriati (post doc), completed his PhD in History and Anthropology (Early Modern History).
+Dr. Enrico Valseriati (Post doc, FBK-ISIG), completed his PhD in History and Anthropology (Early Modern History).
 He is currently a research fellow at the Italian-German Historical Institute in Trento.
 His main research interests are: Republic of Venice; Italian Renaissance; Early Modern History; History Didactics; Humanism and Philology.
 Read more (staff page).

 Prof. Rosa Salzberg (University of Warwick) is Associate Professor of Italian Renaissance History at the University of Warwick, U.K..
 She is the author of Ephemeral City: Cheap Print and Urban Culture in Renaissance Venice (Manchester University Press, 2014) and numerous book chapters and journal articles.
 In 2016-19 she was Marie Sklowdowska-Curie Fellow at the European University Institute, Florence, working on the history of migration and mobility in early modern Venice.
 Read more (staff page).